Simsso/Haskell-Studies/README.md

   signum :: a -> a
   fromInteger :: Integer -> a
 ```
-Types which implement the `Integral` type are required to also implement `Real` and `Enum`.
+Types which implement the `Integral` type are also required to implement `Real` and `Enum`.
 ```haskell
 class (Real a, Enum a) => Integral a
 ```

-A typeclass is implemented in a type with `instance`.
+A typeclass is implemented for a type with `instance`.
 The implementation is called **instance** and might look as follows.
 ```haskell
 data Suit = Spade | Diamond | Club | Heart
 instance Eq Suit where